rfs-hybrid-42-piscine/Shell-01/README.md

    ```

 2. **Testing with Environment Variables:**
    Several exercises in this module depend on environment variables.
-You must set them in your terminal before running the script:
+You must carefully export them in your terminal before running the script.
+Note that exercises like `add_chelou` require heavy escaping of special characters.

    ```bash
    # Example for ex01
    export FT_USER=bocal